Fruit: Aggregate fruits

 The pistils of the raspberry are called drupelets because each pistil is like a small drupe attached to the receptacle.
 In some bramble fruits, such as blackberry, the receptacle, an accessory part, elongates and then develops as part of the fruit, making the blackberry an aggregate-accessory fruit.
-The strawberry is also an aggregate-accessory fruit, of which the seeds are contained in the achenes.
-Notably in all these examples, the fruit develops from a single flower, with numerous pistils.
+The strawberry is an aggregate-accessory fruit, with its seeds in achenes.